kevinkicho/flashcard/README.md

 # Polyglot Flashcards

-**Polyglot Flashcards** is a sophisticated, web-based language learning application focused on Japanese, Chinese, and other languages.
-It goes beyond simple flashcards by offering four distinct game modes, a highly customizable audio engine, and an advanced Japanese text tokenizer that understands grammar rules to create meaningful sentence chunks.
+**Polyglot.AI** is a comprehensive, web-based language learning application designed to help users master vocabulary through various interactive game modes.
+It supports multiple languages (Japanese, Korean, Chinese, and English) and utilizes Firebase for real-time data management and authentication.
+The app features integrated text-to-speech audio, a built-in dictionary lookup for characters, and customizable settings.

 ---